LeonardoFerrisi/NOMI/README.md

     To run:
     There is a basic GUI which can be used by running run.py.
-    Alterantively, feel free to edit the bottom of music_maker.py and running music_maker.py to your specifications
+    Alternatively, feel free to edit the bottom of music_maker.py and running music_maker.py to your specifications

 ###### NOMI v0.1 was initially built as a collabrative hackathon project for the NATHACKS 2021 Hackathon